ansible/ansible-lightspeed/README.md

-# Ansible Lightspeed with Watson Code Assistant
+# Ansible Lightspeed with IBM watsonx Code Assistant

+This repository contains product documentation for the technical preview of Ansible Lightspeed with IBM watsonx Code Assistant.

 ## Building docs